 Introduction and Recap

-We'll discover as we go along that in the gospels, in Acts, and 1 Corinthians with extra material, there are ten different resurrection appearances described.
-Most of them are, of course, in the gospels and that's where we're going to be focusing our attention for the most part.
+We will discover as we go along that in the Gospels, in Acts, and 1 Corinthians with extra material, there are ten different resurrection appearances described.
+Most of them are, of course, in the Gospels and that is where we are going to be focusing our attention for the most part.
 We are now going to move the story forward, having heard the astonishing story about Mary Magdalen.
 The events that have taken place in the days immediately before the resurrection are remarkable, and incredibly intense.
-Events moved so quickly that the participants found it very very hard to come to terms with what was happening.
-On Thursday evening, Jesus was a free man with his 12 disciples, sharing the Last Supper.
-Immediately after that, through the betrayal of Judas Iscariot, he was arrested in the Garden of Gethsemane and immediately taken, in the middle of the night, to the high priest's house.
-Caiaphas, the high priest, gathered the Sanhedrin - the Jewish ruling council - and adjudicated that Jesus was a blasphemer and a false messiah who deserved to die.
-It was decided, at that point, that they would seek to obtain his execution at the hands of the Roman authorities, as soon as possible.
+Events moved so quickly that the participants found it very hard to come to terms with what was happening.
+On Thursday evening, Jesus was a free man with his twelve disciples, sharing the Last Supper.
+Immediately after that, through the betrayal of Judas Iscariot, he was arrested in the Garden of Gethsemane and immediately taken, in the middle of the night, to the High Priest's house.
+Caiaphas, the High Priest, gathered the Sanhedrin - the Jewish ruling council - and adjudicated that Jesus was a blasphemer and a false messiah who deserved to die.
+It was decided at that point that they would seek to obtain his execution at the hands of the Roman authorities, as soon as possible.
 No time was lost and at the very earliest opportunity, early on Friday morning, of that final week of Jesus' life, the Sanhedrin members, and a crowd associated with them, were at Pontius Pilate's palace and headquarters, asking him to execute Jesus.
-He hesitated but under intense pressure, he gave in and agreed that Jesus should be executed, and instructed his soldiers to carry out the execution, which took place just outside the walls of the city - a very short distance away.
+He hesitated but under intense pressure, gave in and agreed that Jesus should be executed, and instructed his soldiers to carry out the execution, which took place just outside the walls of the city - a very short distance away.

 A large crowd gathered.
-Two others were executed with Jesus and we described the death of Jesus, looking at it closely in two episodes, in series 13.
-We ended series 13, with the account of Jesus' burial in a tomb, cut out of the rock on the side of the hill, and with a stone placed in front of it.
+Two others were executed with Jesus and we described the death of Jesus, looking at it closely in two episodes, in Series 13.
+We ended Series 13, with the account of Jesus' burial in a tomb, cut out of the rock on the side of the hill, and with a stone placed in front of it.
 Jesus was placed in this tomb by two men - Nicodemus and Joseph of Arimathea - between 3 pm and 8 pm on Good Friday evening.
 Jesus died at 3 pm and it was the Jewish law that burials, and any other work, had to be carried out before sunset when the Sabbath day was officially beginning, in which no one could do any work, and no one could carry out any burials.
-The crucial thing about this burial was that it must have taken place fairly near the site of the crucifixion and a number of women were present at the crucifixion.
-They're going to feature strongly; they're the main characters in our story today.
+The crucial thing about this burial was that it must have taken place fairly near the site of the crucifixion.
+A number of women were present at the crucifixion.
+They are going to feature strongly; they are the main characters in our story today.
 They watched at a distance as Jesus died.
 They supported Mary, the mother of Jesus, who was there and crucially they observed the location of the tomb.
 That enabled them to return to the tomb on Easter Sunday morning.
-Mark 15 verse 47 says,
+Mark 15: 47 says,

 ‘Mary Magdalene and Mary, the mother of Joseph, saw where Jesus was laid.’Mark 15:47, NIV